Home » Why Do Rats Have Such A Bad Reputation?

 After all, these locations provide ample feeding opportunities.
 In sewers, for instance, rats will feed on the waste that has been flushed down the toilet, and they are also known to feed on their fecal matter and that of other animals.
 So, rats in sewers have abundant organic material to feed on.

 Rats are also attracted to filthy places because they provide secure shelter and nests.
-For example, rats might choose to nest there if you have a dirty and unkempt shed with lots of clutter.
-There are many places to hide and items that can be torn apart to form nests.
+For example, rats might nest there if you have a dirty and unkempt shed with lots of clutter.
+There are many places to hide near items that can be torn apart to form nests.

 Unfortunately, when rats spend time in unsanitary areas, they pick up dangerous pathogens from these locations and spread them wherever they go.
 Therefore, rats entering your home will likely spread them all over your property, contaminating your food and water.